-You can't run a business without people.
-You can't be a healthy company without trained and motivated people.
+You can't deliver service without people.
+You can't deliver a quality service without trained and motivated people.
 What is your business?
 What is my business?
-As we talk together today about what it takes to build a 21st century company, there is a common link among all of our organizations, and that link is people.
+As we talk about a service culture, there is a common link, and that link is people.
 There are people principles that are universal and also, by the way, cross-cultural.
 They apply to any organization of people working together, whether that organization is a business earning profit, a hospital serving patients, or a school educating students.

 Much of our business may be classified as routine and mundane.
-We do such things as clean toilets and floors, maintain boilers and air handling units, serve food, kill bugs, care for lawns and landscapes, clean carpets, provide maid service, and repair home appliances.
+We do those things such as clean toilets and floors, maintain boilers and air handling units, serve food, kill bugs, care for lawns and landscapes, clean carpets, provide maid service, and repair home appliances.
 The task before us is to train and motivate people to serve so that they will do a more effective job, be more productive in their work, and yes even be better people.
 For us, this is both a management and a leadership challenge.
 It is more than a job or a means to earn a living.
 It is in fact our way of life or our mission.

 If you would visit the headquarters of our firm, you would find a low, long, tancolored building located just west of the city of Chicago.
 When you walk into the large, two-story lobby, on your right is a curving marble wall, 90 feet long and 18 feet tall.
 Carved in the stone of that wall in letters 8 feet high are four statements that constitute our objectives: To Honor God In All We Do, To Help People Develop, To Pursue Excellence, and To Grow Profitably.
 If you were to tour the rest of the building, you would notice that nearly all of the work spaces are moveable.
 Most of the walls do not reach to the ceiling.
 Practically everything in the building is changeable and adaptable.
 Just like the marketplace we serve with its changing demands and opportunities.
 But the marble wall conveys a permanency that does not change.
 The principles carved in this stone are lasting.
 The first two objectives are end goals.
 The second two are means goals.
 As we seek to implement these objectives in the operations of our business, they provide for us a reference point for seeking to do that which is right and avoiding that which is wrong.
-They become the basis for our single-minded focus on people as individuals, not just as a group or classification, and the value of diversity.